-The MLRS-TESS provides munitions simulation for the M270/M270A1 MLRS and M142 HIMARS launchers.
-MLRS-TESS interfaces with the onboard Fire Control System (FCS) to provide crew cab fire control panel indications of simulated munitions.
-All operations are conducted using normal TTPs.
+The MLRS TESS provides munitions simulation for the M270/M270A1 Multiple Launch Rocket System (MLRS) and M142 High Mobility Artillery Rocket System (HIMARS) launchers.
+MLRS TESS interfaces with the onboard Fire Control System (FCS) to provide crew cab fire control panel indications of simulated munitions.
+All operations are conducted using normal Tactics, Techniques and Procedures (TTPs).
 Weapon faults require emergency action for realistic training.
 Loading and reloading is conducted when the vehicle is in stow.

 The Launcher Instrumentation & Data Acquisition System (LIDAS) is used for operational testing of MLRS and HIMARS artillery systems.
 LIDAS provides real-time monitoring and simultaneous recording of the data buses and interface devices on the platform’s tactical system.
 LIDAS incorporates real-time data reduction and simulation to maximize the volume of data collected.
 LIDAS has been fielded to Germany, UK, France, Korea and Japan.
 All Live Fire training at the White Sands Missile Range (WSMR) requires LIDAS to be installed on the launchers.